Falenos/tabatha/README.md

 ## Usage

+With this plugin, using as a base you `current tab`, you can take the group that you tab is in, and store it as a folder in bookmarks, with all its tabs, while closing the group.
+In my case they are under the `other bookmarks` section When you use it for `ungrouped` tabs, the folder name is the bookmarks directory will be the date and time.
+In case your window contains groups and some ungrouped tabs, the calculation is based on the current active tab.
+If it is grouped we store the whole group, if it is ungrouped we store all the ungrouped.

+TIP: from your bookmarks bar, the opposite is possible.
+You right click on a folder, and you can open all its tabs in all possible ways, including in a new group.
+For some reason the group option is not available from your chrome://bookmarks/ page at the moment.

-To use the extension, follow these steps:
+To recap, these are the steps:

+1. Make sure you are in the correct tab
-1. Click the extension icon in the top right corner of the browser window.
+2. Click the extension icon in the top right corner of the browser window.
 3. Click the "Save Tabs" button to save your tab group.
-4. To view your new bookmarks folder, check youtr bookmarks.
+4. To view your new bookmarks folder, check your bookmarks.
 It is going to be at the top level or under "Other bookmarks".

 ## Contributing